 What type of HIV/STD training opportunities are available to build capacity to deliver HIV prevention services?

-A variety of courses are available for professionals involved in HIV/STD prevention and intervention in Texas.
+A variety of face-to-face and online courses are available for professionals involved in HIV/STD prevention and intervention in Texas.

 When and where are these courses being taught?

 The most popular courses are taught regularly throughout the state.
 Go to the training calendar for a listing of the upcoming courses.

 Yes, several other online courses are available from both DSHS and other professional health education agencies.

 What courses are required for DSHS contractors funded to conduct individual, group and/or community level interventions?
 (Effective 01/01/2013)

 For staff new to one or more of the below interventions, the following are required trainings:

 Individual Level Interventions: